alexandrainst/ckanext-realtime/README.rst

 ================

 **ckanext-realtime** is CKAN plugin which makes your CKAN site into a **Realtime Data Portal**.
 By using **CkanRT.js** library, client applications can subscribe to realtime events from *Observable Datastores*.
+Check out our demo app `here <http://gatesense.com/realtime/examples/ex2/>`_.

 For more info read the `docs <http://alexandrainst.github.io/ckanext-realtime/>`_.
 Feel free to submit your ideas and pull requests if you would like to contribute.